WisePlace/extra-serverlist/README.md

 4. Place it in your `.minecraft/mods` folder.
 5. Launch Minecraft using the Fabric profile.

+## Modify Tags Manually

+If you wish to remove all tags from a server or from all servers, you can do so from the configuration file directly :

+`.minecraft\config\extra-serverlist-tags.json`

 ## Building from source

 If you'd like to modify or build the mod yourself: